 The TVR 2.5 is a popular graphics card manufactured by Honestech.
 This driver fixes screen glitches, unwanted artifacts, stuttering or glitchy video and even screen tearing.
 Our archive contains Windows 7 drivers that support this device.
 Windows Vista and Windows XP are also supported.
-Driver updates in this category have over 219,322 downloads with a ratings average of 4.9 out of 5 stars.
+Driver updates in this category have over 30,337 downloads with a ratings average of 4.1 out of 5 stars.
 Find the best version below that matches your operating system.
-DriverGuide utilizes the latest anti-virus software to guarantee downloads that are safe from viruses and malware.
+Safe and secure downloads are our guarantee.
+The DriverGuide download archive is scanned regularly using the latest anti-virus software.

 |Honestech TVR 2.5 Driver Update Utility||Install the driver automatically|

 |Intex Trident Analog Video Driver||Install the driver automatically||Download driver|